Four Productivity Tips for Being More Active in Meetings

 Productivity Tips You Should Follow

 Focus on the topic

+The first one on the productivity tips list, don’t loose your focus.
 One reason many meetings get derailed and end up taking longer than expected is an overall lack of focus.
 When people don’t stick to an agenda, discussions can lead in many directions.
 If you’re not in a management role, you probably don’t have any control over the topic of meetings, but you can be mindful to only contribute information that is relevant to the current discussion.
 You don’t want others to think of you as a person who takes everyone off track.
 In the event someone else takes the conversation in a different direction, finding a way to bring it back to the main subject can help position you as a leader.

 Eliminate the use of technology distractions

 Leave your laptop out of the meeting room and if you must bring your cell phone, have it out of sight.
 Looking at your laptop, texting on your phone, or just reading other content while you’re in a meeting is rude and can send a signal to others that you aren’t invested in the conversation.
 Many professionals think they are capable of multitasking effectively, but that isn’t accurate.
 A research study found that only 2.5% of people are actually able to multitask without decreasing their overall performance.
 Doing multiple things at once causes the majority of people not to complete any task to the best of their ability.

 Some professionals think that meetings are boring if they don’t have access to other stimuli such as their phone or laptop.
 Yes, the truth is that some meetings are boring, but try to consider the big picture regarding why your boss thinks it's vital for you to be involved.
 Taking descriptive notes can occupy your time and helps you think about any potential obstacles or challenges relating to what’s being discussed.
 Recording notes is great for your own reference after the meeting, but also is a sign to others that you are serious about your position and want to do well.
 This is another one of the very important productivity tips.